claudioperez/OpenSeesRT/SRC/README.md

 <dl>

 <dt><a href="./element"><code>element</code></a></dt>
-<dd>contains the element classes, all in subdirectories, i.e. the
+<dd>Contains the element classes, all in subdirectories, i.e. the
 `Truss.h` and `Truss.C` files are in a subdirectory `truss/`.
 </dd>